JonMukaj/image-search-engine/README.md

     `docker-compose up -d`

-    This will spin up two containers:
+    This will spin up three containers:

     -   `image-search`: The react app interface
     -   `image-search-engine-weaviate-1`: The Weaviate instance for the vector database.